-The fraction of pixels which appear to be warm during an observation is dependent on the underlying damage to the CCD and the CCD temperature during the observation.
-As the ACA thermoelectric cooler no longer has sufficient power margin to maintain the CCD at -19°C, temperatures fluctuate between -16°C and -5°C. The effective warm pixel fraction over this temperature range is expected to be between 20 and 55% during the next year.
+The fraction of pixels that appear to be warm during an observation is dependent on the underlying damage to the CCD and the CCD temperature during the observation.
+As the ACA thermoelectric cooler no longer has sufficient power margin to maintain the CCD at -19 °C, temperatures fluctuate between -15.0 °C and -2.5 °C. The effective warm pixel fraction over this temperature range is expected to be between 20 and 65% during the next year.